blacknes/Cool_Hotel/README.md

+Test
 Hi: all

-this is test for origin
+this is master for origin

-here is clan_branch
+here is master branch